How to Be

 How to Be is a 2008 independent comedy-drama film written and directed by Oliver Irving.
-It is about a young man named Art, played by Robert Pattinson, who is going through a quarter-life crisis.
-The film premiered in competition at 2008 Slamdance Film Festival on 18 January 2008.
-The film was also selected to open 2008 Strasbourg International Film Festival and Pattinson received 'Best Actor in a Feature' award for his portrayal of Art at the festival.
+It is about a young man named Art, played by Robert Pattinson, in a quarter-life crisis.
+It premiered in competition at 2008 Slamdance Film Festival on 18 January 2008.
+It was selected to open the 2008 Strasbourg International Film Festival, where Pattinson received a Best Actor in a Feature award.

 Plot

 Art (Pattinson) is not talented, but aspires to be a musician.
 He has a dead-end job at a supermarket, despite having a degree (which he doesn't seem to value much).
 His girlfriend ends their relationship.
 Art is then forced to move back home with his cold and neglectful parents (played by Pidgeon and Michael Irving).
 Art buys a book titled, It's Not Your Fault.
 Upon reading it, he tries to follow the self-help book's advice.
 He decides to use inheritance money to first buy a car, and then pay for a Canadian therapist, Dr. Levi Ellington (Jones), the book's author, to come to his home in England and help Art get his life on track, about which his parents are less than thrilled.

 Despite his unsupportive parents, Art attempts with his new life coach and two slightly unbalanced friends Nikki (Pearce) and Ronnie (White) to find a balance in his life, true happiness, and a good relationship with his parents.

 The film also stars Jeremy Hardy as Art's superior at the care centre at which he volunteers.